-- d=0 is the main diagonal. - d>0 is a diagonal from the lower half.
+- d Index of the diagonal, with the following values: - d=0 is the main diagonal. - d>0 is a diagonal from the lower half.
 For example, d=1 means the diagonal is set immediately below the main one. - d<0 is a diagonal from the upper half.
-For example, d=1 means the diagonal is set immediately above the main one.
+For example, d=1 means the diagonal is set immediately above the main one. - matD Single-column matrix that forms a diagonal matrix.